-You applied to a job… and now there is radio silence.
-Applying to a job online can feel like a black hole where you almost never hear back.
-Here are a few tips for how to follow up on a job application.
+You applied for a job… and now there is radio silence.
+Applying for a job online can feel like a black hole where you almost never hear back.
+Here are a few tips for how to write a job application follow-up email.

 After You Submit Your Application:

 If you applied online you can, and should, follow up.
-A lot of companies use Applicant Tracking Systems and it is possible that your resume didn’t get to a real person because it didn’t include the specified keywords and phrases.
+A lot of companies use an applicant tracking system and it is possible that your resume didn’t get to a real person because it didn’t include the specified keywords and phrases.
 (Read this for tips on applicant tracking systems).
 Find the contact information for the HR person and send them an email telling them you applied.
 Attach your resume and cover letter.
 If you know someone who works at the company, send them a quick email to let them know that you applied.
 Hopefully, they will put in a good word with HR or, at least, make sure your resume gets seen by a real person.

 Right After You Have an Interview: